-The staff at Surgisite Boston will call you 3-4 days before your surgery with your arrival time.
+The staff at Surgisite Boston will call you 1 week prior to your surgery with your arrival time and instructions for day of surgery.

 Please observe the pre-operative instructions that are provided to you by your Ophthalmologist.
 Schedule an appointment with your family doctor for a pre-operative examination if you have not done so within the last 30 days.
 Your ophthalmologist office will provide you with the paperwork needed.
 Conditions such as high blood pressure, heart trouble, urinary difficulties etc. should be under good control before surgery.
 Get any necessary pre-operative exams and EKG done according to instruction.
 These tests are important and surgery can’t be done without them